Code-Institute-Submissions/ZestyTails/README.md

 ## Testing

    1. Tested the website on multiple browsers: Chrome, Firefox, Safari, Edge.
-It works good on Chrome, Firefox and Edge, but on IOS Safari the background image is too zoomed in.
+It works good on Chrome, Firefox and Edge, also looking good on Android - all browsers, but on Iphone8 - IOS 13.3 the background image is extra zoomed in on all browsers.

    1. Tested the website on different screens sizes by using [Responsivedesign](http://ami.responsivedesign.is/#) and [Responsivedesignchecker](https://responsivedesignchecker.com/checker.php) and I have found the following: